GoogleCloudDataproc/initialization-actions/README.md

 ## Why these samples are provided
 These samples are provided to show how various packages and components can be installed on Cloud Dataproc clusters.
 You should understand how these samples work before running them on your clusters.
 The initialization actions provided in this repository are provided **without support** and you **use them at your own risk**.

+## Actions provided
+This repository presently offers the following actions for use with Cloud Dataproc clusters.

+* Install packages/software on the cluster
+  * Apache Kafka
+  * Apache Zeppelin
+  * Apache ZooKeeper
+  * IPython
+  * Presto

 ## For more information
 For more information, review the [Dataproc documentation](https://cloud.google.com/dataproc/init-actions).
 You can also pose questions to the [Stack Overflow](http://www.stackoverflow.com) comminity with the tag `google-cloud-dataproc`.
 See our other [Google Cloud Platform github